bertolinimarco/aumyr-rpg-setting/docs/en/society/README.md

 ### The Wolfguard

 Established in the same years as the Dorne Society, the Wolf Guard is made up of rangers, explorers and all those who can boast survival skills in the wild.
-It is an independent organization, free from the control of the Brotherhood.
+It is an independent organization, free from the control of the Council.
 Their history is ancient and heroic.
 They usually patrol forests and woodlands, but also less green places such as mountains, glaciers or fiery deserts.
 They defend villages from attacks by mountain creatures, maintain diplomatic agreements with wild Native tribes, and more.
-They differ from the Dorne Society in that they do not play an exploratory role, but of control and territorial order, a sort of alternative to the Brotherhood.
+They differ from the Dorne Society in that they do not play an exploratory role, but of control and territorial order, a sort of alternative to the Council.

 #### Structure